 (For more information on the Tonkolili Chimpanzee Project, visit http://tonkolilichimpanzeeproject.com/)

-The Tonkolili Chimpanzee Project [TCP] is a conservation initiative based out of Sierra Leone, and was co-founded by LCS Curator of Conservation, Research and Chimpanzees, Dr. Tina Cloutier Barbour in 2012.
+The Tonkolili Chimpanzee Project [TCP] is a conservation initiative based out of Sierra Leone, founded in 2012.
 The project’s chief goal is the conservation of chimpanzees and their habitat through local community stewardship.

 Chimpanzees in West Africa face unique conservation challenges, with more than 75% of the chimpanzee populations having disappeared over the last 30 years—largely due to a combination of severe habitat loss alongside the bush meat and pet trade industries.
 In Sierra Leone, this threat is even more apparent, as a greater portion of the national chimpanzee population lives outside of protected areas than inside.
 Therefore, the conservation of small groups of chimpanzees who find themselves living alongside human villages is of utmost concern.

-In order to address these conservation difficulties, we developed the Tonkolili Chimpanzee Project.
-We have been monitoring the local chimpanzee communities through two noninvasive methods since 2012: population censusing and camera trapping.
+In order to address these conservation difficulties, the Tonkolili Chimpanzee Project was developed.
+The local chimpanzee communities have been monitored through two noninvasive methods since 2012: population censusing and camera trapping.
 Together, these endeavors provide data regarding the success of the local chimpanzee communities; we infer information about birth rates, population sustainability, individual health and ranging patterns, and social relationships.